Stowe Gardens: The Hermitage

 Designed c.1731 by Kent, heavily rusticated and with a pediment containing a carving of panpipes within a wreath, and a small tower to the right of the entrance.
 It never housed a hermit.

 Dido's Cave

-Little more than an alcove, probably built in the 1720s, originally decorated with a painting of Dido and Aeneas.
-In c.1781 the dressed stone facade was replaced with tufa by the Marchioness of Buckingham.
+This small alcove, built in the 1720s, was originally decorated with a painting of Dido and Aeneas.
+In c.1781 the dressed stone façade was replaced with tufa by the Marchioness of Buckingham.
 Her son the 1st Duke of Buckingham turned it into her memorial by adding the inscription Mater Amata, Vale!
 (Farewell beloved Mother).
 The designer is unknown.

 The Boycott Pavilions

 Built of stone and designed by James Gibbs, the eastern one was built in 1728 and the western in 1729.
 They are named after the nearby vanished hamlet of Boycott.
 Located on the brow of a hill overlooking the river Dad, they flank the Oxford drive.
 Originally both were in the form of square planned open belvederes with stone pyramidal roofs.
 In 1758 the architect Giovanni Battista Borra altered them, replacing them with the lead domes, with a round dormer window in each face and an open roof lantern in the centre.
 The eastern pavilion was converted into a three-storey house in 1952.